 Olde Tyme Candy Shoppe, located on the main 8th Street, is a favourite not only with kids.
 You can find there retro and one-of-a-kind candies imported from around the world.
 On our recent visit, my favourite was After Eight with orange flavour, PEZ candies and lollipops I had as a kid.

-Just take a walk on the main street, and youβll surely find something unique for you, whether it is a local craft beer, jewelry, or clothing.
+Just walk on the main street and find something unique, whether local craft beer, jewelry, or clothing.

 40. Boost your happiness at Scoopin Moose

-The best ice cream in Canmore is hands down, at Scoopin Moose.
-Itβs located on 8th Street; youβll smell it before you see it!
-The crispy, light in-house-made waffle cone with so many flavours of regular ice cream and sorbet, youβll be having a hard time narrowing it down.
+The best ice cream in Canmore is, hands down, at Scoopin Moose.
+Itβs on 8th Street; youβll smell it before seeing it!
+The crispy, light, in-house-made waffle cone with so many flavours of regular ice cream and sorbet makes it hard to narrow it down.
 The 6 CAD scoop is very generous; my favourite is Belgian Chocolate.

 41. See the Northern Lights

 Northern Lights are a stunning natural phenomenon.
-Theyβre much more powerful than you see in photos, which show only a static image.
-Northern Lights are actually moving and dancing in waves while changing colours from green, yellow, and purple.
+Theyβre much more powerful than you see in photos, which only show static images.
+Northern Lights are actually moving and dancing in waves while changing colours from green to yellow and purple.
 We use the Aurora Watch website to check the probability of seeing northern lights.

 Theyβre usually the strongest in winter and away from light pollution.
 But we saw the most beautiful show in May, so you never know.
 The best things to do in Canmore always involve nature, and it truly doesnβt get any better than this.